igrishaev/pg/doc/020-client.md

 ### Group by

 The `as/group-by` reducer acts like the standard `group-by` function.
-The it collects a map where a key is a result of `(f row)`, and the value is a vector of matched rows.
-The main difference is, it fills the result on the fly as the data arrives from the server.
+It collects a map where a key is a result of `(f row)`, and the value is a vector of matched rows.
+The main difference is, that it fills the result on the fly as the data arrives from the server.

 Imagine there are more users named Ivan and Juan in our database.
 Here is how we can select and group them by name: